samarthdadhaniya/samarthdadhaniya/README.md

 # Hi there 👋

-## :technologist: I am Samarth Dadhaniya.
+## :technologist: I'm Samarth Dadhaniya.

 *   😎  A MERN-Stack Developer
 *   🌍  I'm based in Gujarat, India